deocampo/deocampo.github.io/README.md

 ### Google Cloud Services (gcs-*)
 Projects that contains activities related to publishing applications into the Googl Cloud Services platform.

+_Of course the 'deocampo.github.io' project that contains the source code for these introductory pages, my projects are organized in the following categories:_

 I'd really love to do more, if I only had the time.